 A feasible tree is a multicast tree that satisfies the QoS requirements.
 A feasible tree branch (path) is a path that connects a new group member to a multicast tree without breaking any QoS constraint.
 The task of QoS multicast routing is to find feasible tree branches for new group members.
-A survey of this research area can be found in [9].
+A survey of this research area can be found in [33].
 Finding feasible tree branches is difficult in a large network such as the Internet.
-It is impossible to maintain global QoS state at any single node.
+Many centralized algorithms [38,37,10] can be used for constructing multicast trees, but it is impossible to maintain global QoS state at any single node.
 A brute-force flooding algorithm that searches all possible paths in the network guarantees to find a feasible branch if one exists.
 However, the excessive overhead of flooding deems to be impractical for all but small networks.
-Consequently, for applications that require QoS guarantees, recent research focuses on distributed multicast routing algorithms that search a selected subset of the network to find feasible tree branches for new group members [8, 10, 11, 12, 13, 14, 15].
+Consequently, for applications that require QoS guarantees, recent research focuses on distributed multicast routing algorithms that search a selected subset of the network to find feasible tree branches for new group members [3,7,8,11,15,25,27].